Fyrn's History

 The company had a 100-year run until the Great Depression hit, nearly wiping them out completely.
 But in the early 40’s, a group got together to revitalize the business, and one of those folks was Fyrn Co-Founder Ros’s grandfather, who led Production.

-Growing up a 4th generation woodworker, Ros saw first hand the challenges his grandfather faced – from warehousing to distribution to the servicing of furniture.
+Ros also saw and heard first hand the challenges his grandfather faced while leading production at the Hitchcock Chair company – from warehousing to distribution to the servicing of furniture.

 Together with co-founder David Charne, who shared his conviction that a systems approach to design could solve challenges in the furniture world, the two thoughtfully built Fyrn with a core philosophy that the way something is made matters just as much as the product itself.

-Over 200 years later, Fyrn continues to operate in the same spirit as the Hitchcock Chair company -- bringing craftsmanship to more people through a lens of innovation.
+Over 200 years after the Hitchcock Chair Company came to be, Fyrn continues to operate in the same spirit as the Hitchcock Chair company -- bringing craftsmanship to more people through a lens of innovation.